The President of the United States has signed an Executive Order mandating masks on planes and at airports.

 Counters have sneeze guards.
 Social distance stickers mark the floor.
 Airlines deep clean aircraft every day.

 At times, our terminal smells hospital clean.
 This effort is not unique to Springfield — it’s going on at airports across the country.

 All of us look forward to welcoming you back — when you’re ready.

 Experience new regional fine art exhibits each quarter across the terminalView Sky Gallery

-Everyone is required to wear a mask at the airport as mandated by Springfield City Council.
+Everyone is required to wear a mask at the airport as mandated by Springfield City Council and federal law.

-Click on the button for the latest information.
+Click on the button below for the latest information.